terryqu1/EmailSummarizer/README.md

 > python app.py

-## Contributing
-If you'd like to contribute to this project, please read our Contributing Guidelines.

 ## Issues and Support
 If you encounter any issues or need help, please open an issue on this repository.